The Collection in a New Light

 96 pages, 42 color und 2 b/w illustrations

 23 x 31 cm

-In October 2021, David Chipperfield’s new extension of the Kunsthaus Zürich will open for the public.
+In October 2021, David Chipperfield’s new extension of the Kunsthaus Zürich has openend to the public.
 The new wing doubles the museum’s space for art display.
 Perhaps more importantly, it offers the opportunity to present larger parts of the museum’s permanent collection in a new light and in new groupings.
 The Chipperfield building is now home to the renowned Merzbacher, Hubert Looser, and Emil Bührle Collections, all on permanent loan to the museum.
-The formidable selection of French impressionist paintings in the Emil Bührle Collection combined with Kunsthaus Zürich’s own holdings of that period constitutes the largest display of impressionist art outside France.
+The formidable selection of French Impressionist paintings in the Emil Bührle Collection combined with Kunsthaus Zürich’s own holdings of that period constitutes the largest display of Impressionist art outside France.
 In addition, surrealism, art from the postwar period, pop art, and contemporary art now have the prominent space they deserve.

 This new book offers an introduction to the museum’s curatorial concept as well as concise essays on key aspects of Kunsthaus Zürich’s permanent collection.
 Lavishly illustrated with views of the new exhibits and individual artworks, it is an attractive invitation to visit Switzerland’s largest art museum.